Las Vegas Convention and Visitors Authority: Board of directors

 Terms on the board are the same as an elected official's, or two years for business members.

-As of June 2021, the board is composed of:
+Notable board members have included Wynn/Encore president Marilyn Spiegel, Clark County Commissioner James B. Gibson, Las Vegas City Councilwoman Michele Fiore, former Las Vegas mayor and businesswoman Jan Jones Blackhurst, and then-current mayor Carolyn Goodman.

 Awards

 In 2020, the Las Vegas Convention Center was awarded the Global Biorisk Advisory Council (GBAC) STAR facility accreditation to control the risks associated with infectious agents, including the virus responsible for COVID-19.

 In 2020, Las Vegas was named the country’s No. 1 trade show destination for the 26th consecutive year according to Trade Show News Network.

 In 2017, Las Vegas was named the World’s Leading Meetings & Conference Destination for the fifth consecutive year according to the World Travel Awards.

 In 2017 the LVCVA was awarded Certificate of Achievement for Excellence in Financial Reporting for its Comprehensive Annual Financial Report (CAFR) for the 33rd consecutive year by the Government Finance Officers Association of the United States and Canada (GFOA).

 In 2017, the LVCVA was recognized with the Award for Outstanding Achievement in Popular Financial Reporting for the fiscal year 2016 Popular Annual Financial Report (PAFR) for the 10th consecutive year by the Government Finance Officers Association of the United States and Canada (GFOA).

 In 2007, the LVCVA won the Psychologically Healthy Workplace Award sponsored by the American Psychological Association.